Right to Produce

 It is the policy of Yale College that any person or organization wishing to present a theatrical production on campus must secure and pay for the Right to Produce from the appropriate publisher or author’s representative.
 A copy of the Right to Produce must be submitted to Undergraduate Production in order for a production to be approved by this office.
 Further, any person or organization wishing to use copyrighted music in connection with a theater or dance production must secure and pay for the right to use the music.
 Definitions of dramatic and non-dramatic use may be found here: http://www.ascap.com/licensing/termsdefined.aspx (Click dramatic or grand rights to expand that section.)

 The adaptation of an existing creative work, such as a novel or short story, into a play or musical is considered a derivative work under copyright law.
 Only the owner of copyright in a work has the right to create an adaptation of the work, and accordingly, only the owner may authorize another to create such an adaptation.
-A student creating an adaptation as a part of his or her academic coursework may be able to create the work under the fair use or classroom use exceptions to copyright.
-A student who plans to create such a work as an extracurricular project should contact the copyright holder, usually the author or his/her publisher, to request appropriate permissions.
+A student creating an adaptation as a part of their academic coursework may be able to create the work under the fair use or classroom use exceptions to copyright.
+A student who plans to create such a work as an extracurricular project should contact the copyright holder, usually the author or their publisher, to request appropriate permissions.
 A student who wishes to stage a curricular adaptation for an audience outside of the classroom should also seek permission.
 A basic sample agreement for adaptation can be found here.

 Obtaining Rights to Produce a Play or Musical